jfeaver/dotfiles/README.md

 1. Clone this repository into your home directory: `git clone git@github.com:jfeaver/dotfiles.git ~/`

+2. Install ZSH, Node

+3. Install Vim (make sure you install the non-"Tiny version without GUI"), Vundle

-1. Install Oh-My-Zsh because it will create some config files and overwrite the symlinks that we'll create in the next couple of steps (zshrc for me).
+4. Install Oh-My-Zsh because it will create some config files and overwrite the symlinks that we'll create in the next couple of steps (zshrc for me).

-2. Move or remove existing config files (if they exist):
+5. Move or remove existing config files (if they exist):
   - ~/.atom/config.cson
   - ~/.zshrc
   - ~/.omzshrc